 -Watch a Christmas movie and drink hot cocoa.
 I’ll never forget Liv’s first hot cocoa.
 (At Starbucks, if you ask for “kids temp” they make it lukewarm instead of hot.)
 We were outside Nordstrom Rack and I wanted a coffee, so I figured it was a great time to introduce her to this wintery treat.
 Needless to say, it rocked her world.
 We love watching movies together and some of our favorites are the old Rudolph the Red-Nosed Reindeer, Frosty the Snowman and Elf.

 –Explore local holiday events.
 For all of my San Diego friends, here is an awesome list of free activities.

 -Make a holiday food together.
 Our family’s holiday food is tamales, which is exciting because everyone in the family loves them.
-I’ll probably bring Liv along for the tamale-making fun, and know that we’ll have our New Years menudo together.
-What food makes you think of the holiday season?
-Mine is definitely my mom’s grammies, and my nana’s enchiladas on Christmas Eve.
+I’ll probably bring Liv along for the tamale-making fun and know that we’ll have our New Years menudo together.
+What foods make you think of the holiday season?
+Mine are definitely my mom’s grammies and my nana’s enchiladas on Christmas Eve.

 –Matching jammies!!
 The best.
 I’m trying to figure out if I can convince the Pilot to wear nutcracker pajamas.
 Hmmm.

 So tell me friends: what are you looking forward to this month?
 Fun traditions you do with your kids or family?